Azure-Samples/app-templates-microservices-integration/README.md

 - The User Interface (UI) is hosted in [Azure App Service](https://azure.microsoft.com/products/app-service/), a fully managed service for creating enterprise-ready web and mobile apps for any platform or device quickly and easily with built-in infrastructure maintenance, security patching, and scaling.
 - Virtual Customers are hosted in [Azure Functions](https://azure.microsoft.com/products/functions/), a serverless computing service for creating event-driven, scalable serverless applications in .NET, Node.js, Python, Java, or PowerShell.
 - The rest of the micro services are hosted in [Azure Container Apps](https://azure.microsoft.com/services/container-apps/), a fully managed, serverless container service used to build and deploy modern apps at scale.
-In this solution, you're hosting all 10 microservices on Azure Container Apps and deploying them into a single Container App environment.
-This environment acts as a secure boundary around the system.
 - Integration between the UI, Virtual Customers, and Container Apps is handled by [API Management](https://azure.microsoft.com/products/api-management/), a hybrid, multicloud management platform for APIs across all environments.

 ## Architecture